 Large Outfall Renewal projects address pipes larger than 15-inches and account for 76 miles of our system.
 Inspections helped CCWA to deterrmine the first outfall replacement project would be the Flint River Outfall.
 The entire Flint River Outfall stretches from the W.B.
 Casey WRF Raw Water Pump Station up to Georgia Highway 85.
 Exhibit 13 shows the outfall replacement projects in the W.B.
 Casey WRF basin that have been active since FYB15.
 As shown in Exhibit 14, three projects (1-3) along the Flint River Outfall have been completed.
-These projects have invested roughly \$17.9 million replacing and upsizing 4.2 miles of reinforced concrete pipe (RCP) with Fiberglass Reinforced Polymer Mortar Pipe (FRP).
-Additionally, three phases of the Jesters Creek Outfall were completed for roughly \$2.2 million and replaced 1 mile of sewer.
-A total of 5.2 miles of sewer projects since FYB15 have been completed for a total of \$20.2 million.
-Eight additional projects are either under construction, design, or planned for the upcoming fiscal year which will address nearly 12 miles of large sewer and invest nearly \$47 million.

-A total of \$6.2 million was spent on Large Outfall Renewal projects during FYB18.
+Additionally, three phases of the Jesters Creek Outfall and other replacements on the east side of Jesters Creek were completed.
+The completed projects have invested roughly \$21.6 million replacing and upsizing 5.6 miles of reinforced concrete pipe (RCP) with primarily Fiberglass Reinforced Polymer Mortar Pipe (FRP) and other corrosion resistant pipe.
+Eight additional projects are either under construction, design, or planned for the upcoming fiscal year which will address nearly 14 miles of large sewer and invest nearly \$55 million.
+A total of \$7 million was spent on Large Outfall Renewal projects during FYB19.